CricHeroes

 Hybrid hosting, first used in 2023, allows matches across more than one country.
 This may continue in 2025.

-Asia Cup Runners-Up List and Captains
+Asia Cup Runners-Up List and Losing Captains (1984-2025)

 Fans also search for the teams that came close but did not win.
 Bangladesh has been runner-up three times, showing its growing cricket strength.